ga-wdi-boston/wdi_6_js_demo_basics/README.md

 var green = colors[1];
 var colorsCount = colors.length;
 var indexOfBlue = colors.indexOf('blue');
+var lastColor = colors[colors.length - 1]; // we can't use negative indexes

 colors.push('purple');
 var purple = colors.pop();

 colors.sort(); // now they're in alphabetical order

+// These should be familiar from Ruby var newColors = 'blue, orange, yellow'.split(', ');
+var joinedColors = newColors.join(' and '); // 'blue and orange and yellow'
 ```

 Like all objects, arrays can have *functions* (or methods) defined on them, like `.sort()`, that we can call.
 Functions must always be called with parentheses, even if we're not passing any arguments.
 Note `length` is not a function &ndash; instead it is a *property* that is accessed directly, and we cannot use parentheses to call it.
 The MDN reference will tell you whether something is a property or a function.